Corruption watchdog slams Chinese firms' lack of transparency

 "Results show that companies from China lag behind in every dimension with an overall score of 20 percent," Transparency said in the report.
 "Considering their growing influence in markets around the world, this poor performance is of concern."

-Eight of the 10 worst-performing companies were Chinese, such as state-owned Chery Automobile Co Ltd CHERY.UL, which along with Mexico's privately-owned consumer goods group Mabe scored zero points.
+Eight of the 10 worst-performing companies were Chinese, such as state-owned Chery Automobile Co Ltd, which along with Mexico's privately-owned consumer goods group Mabe scored zero points.

 Wang Wei, a spokesman for Chery, said that he had never heard of Transparency International and was never contacted by the organisation.